Why should I hire a REALTOR® to help find and purchase a home?

 Why should I sign a Buyer agency agreement?

 Why should I get pre-approved for a mortgage before I begin my property search?

 Sometimes you may think you can afford something slightly out of reach, or conversely you can afford more than what you're looking at.
-By knowing your mortgage situation you are able to look at properties that meet your criteria financially.
+By knowing your mortgage situation first, you're able to look at properties that meet your criteria 'financially'.
 You will also be able to lock in an interest rate for a given period of time.
-If you delay in getting approved then interest rates may go up and that could affect how much you can afford.
-Getting pre-approved for a mortgage also helps the REALTOR® significantly when they are searching for properties to show you.
+If you delay in getting approved then interest rates may go up, and that could affect how much you can afford.
+Getting pre-approved also helps the REALTOR® significantly when they are searching for properties to show you.
 It also helps the offer presentation.
-When a Seller has confidence you are able to meet your financing condition in the offer then he is able to make easier decisions about his property and its sale.
+When a Seller has confidence you are able to meet your financing condition, then their decisions become easier.
 You will also be confident you can afford the home.

 How do I know I'm paying fair market value for my purchase?

 A good REALTOR®, after discussing your wants and needs, will show you homes suiting your interests and your pocketbook.
 After seeing a number of homes you will be able to assess for yourself what you like and dislike, and also what is the better deal for the money.
 Once you decide on a home, the REALTOR® can provide a 'reverse analysis' through the data on the MLS® System to see what comparable properties have recently sold for in the marketplace.
 This may give you a more precise idea of what to offer the Seller.